-The rate of emergency room visits for tick bites hasn’t been this high since 2017, according to the Centers for Disease Control and Prevention.
+The rate of emergency room visits for tick bites has not been this high since 2017, according to the Centers for Disease Control and Prevention.

-Teresa Steckler is an extension specialist at the University of Illinois Urbana-Champaign.
-She said ticks are especially bad, despite the recent cold winter.
+University of Illinois Urbana-Champaign extension specialist Teresa Steckler said ticks are especially bad this year despite the recent cold winter.

 In northern Illinois, the most common tick species are dog ticks and deer ticks, which between them can transmit seven different diseases.